 If you have a legitimate complaint, particularly with your cabin, it doesn’t hurt to see how the cruise may be able to help make up for the issue.

 But if you do have a genuine issue, be sure to address the problem.
+Don’t be afraid to speak up if you unexpectedly find your cabin to be in a noisy position.
 You could get a free upgrade to a balcony.
+Be kind and polite when explaining the issue to Guest Relations.

 7) Celebrate Something!

-We’ve gotten some choice tables in the main dining room using this method, but never a free balcony upgrade on a cruise.
-Yet it’s not completely unheard of and you’ve got nothin’ to lose.
-So go ahead put on that party hat – celebrate that special occasion and be sure to let the entire ship know! 😉
+Although we’ve scored some choice tables in the main dining room using this method, we have never been successful at getting a free balcony upgrade on a cruise by name-dropping a celebration.
+Yet it’s not completely unheard of.
+You’ve got nothin’ to lose.
+So go ahead and put on that party hat – celebrate that special occasion and be sure to let the entire ship know! 😉

-8) Apply Onboard Credit Towards a Balcony Upgrade
+8) Apply Onboard Credit Toward a Balcony Upgrade

-Many cruises and itineraries have been quite generous lately in offering substantial sums of onboard credits during promotional cruise sales.
-Unfortunately, you cannot use that onboard credit to apply towards an upgrade before you set sail.
+Many cruises have been generous lately in offering substantial sums of onboard credits during promotional cruise sales.
+Unfortunately, you cannot use that onboard credit to apply toward an upgrade before you set sail.
 But once you’re on the ship, onboard credit is fair game to use on a stateroom upgrade.

 So if you have a large sum of onboard credit that you may not spend during your cruise, it’s worthwhile to inquire with guest relations how much a balcony upgrade would cost.
 Be clear in letting Guest Relations personnel know you’re willing to pay for the cruise cabin upgrade, even though you’ll ultimately be applying your free onboard credit to do so.

-If there are balcony staterooms available, this upgrade while already on the ship will often come at a reduced cost than what the difference was before the sailing.
+If there are balcony staterooms available, this upgrade while already on the ship may come at a reduced cost than what the difference was before the sailing.
 And now onboard the ship, your onboard credit absolutely can be applied to this upgrade.
-So if the cost of the balcony upgrade can be covered by your onboard credit, then go for it!
+So if your onboard credit can cover the cost of the balcony upgrade, go for it!
 You will have just gone a roundabout way at nabbing a free balcony upgrade!

 9) Increase Your Odds of a Free Cruise Cabin Upgrade

-You’ll still need to add a bit of luck, to achieve a free cruise cabin upgrade.
-But there are a few factors you can look for when booking a cruise which may increase your chances of actually landing the elusive balcony upgrade.
+To achieve a free cruise cabin upgrade, you’ll need a bit of luck.
+But there are a few factors you can look for when booking a cruise that may increase your chances of actually landing the elusive balcony upgrade.

 - Book unpopular itineraries & dates: Less attractive dates for cruising will likely have a higher number of unoccupied balcony staterooms, which will certainly increase your chances.
 Book cruises when kids are in school and a week or two before or after major holidays.
 Also, oft-snubbed routes like repositioning cruises, which contain a higher number of sea days, tend to have a much higher chance of getting the upgrade.
-The low price of the repositioning cruise itself is often an indication that there are many unsold rooms still available.
+The low price of the repositioning cruise itself is an indication that there are many unsold rooms still available.
 We’ve been most successful with free balcony upgrades on repositioning cruises.
-(Read more about repo cruises here: How To Score a Repositioning Cruise Deal for Less Than $50 per Day.)
+(Read more about repo cruises here: Repositioning Cruises: Your Ultimate Guide to Cruising One-Way.)

-- Book a ship with more balconies – Many of the newest megaships are going balcony crazy with a very high percentage of balcony staterooms.
+- Book a ship with more balconies – Many of the newest megaships are going balcony crazy with a very high percentage of their cabin inventory consisting of balcony staterooms.
 These ships with higher balcony ratios simply have a greater number of balconies to fill.
 Hence a balcony upgrade can be more likely.

 - Be loyal – Loyalty tends to pay off in dividends when cruising.
-If a certain of category staterooms is full, a cruise line may just decide to reward some of their more frequent passengers rather than a complete newbie.
+If a certain category of staterooms is full, a cruise line may just decide to reward some of their more frequent passengers rather than a complete newbie.
 While we certainly wouldn’t recommend being loyal to a cruise line for this reason, it could be helpful to know that you may be at the top of the pecking order.
 Also, always be sure to join the cruise line’s loyalty program even if it’s your first time.
-It costs nothing.
+It costs nothing and you get rewarded with benefits.

 10) Get Lucky!